DidierRLopes/momentum-football-bets/README.md

 ## Concept

-Firstly, we attribute 6 points to last result of a team, 5 points to the previous to that one, and so on.
+Firstly, we attribute 6 points to last result of a team, 5 points to the second most recent match, and so on.

-Secondly, based on the outcome of the results, the points will be either positive (+1) in case of a winning, negative (-1) in case of a loss, and 0 otherwise (i.e. draw).
+Secondly, based on the outcome of the results, the points will be either positive (+1) if the team wins, negative (-1) if it's a loss, and 0 otherwise (i.e. draw).

 **Momentum Score**

-The momentum score is then achieved using these combination between last 6 games and their outcomes.
+The momentum score is then achieved using the combinations of the last 6 games and their outcomes.

 E.g. If Liverpool last match results were: WIN, WIN, WIN, DRAW, LOSE, DRAW, from more recent to older.

 Liverpool's momentum score would be: (6 x (+1)) + (5 x (+1)) + (4 x (+1)) + (3 x (0)) + (2 x (-1)) + (1 x (0)) = 13

-Internally, the program's momentum score is splitted across the following bins/descriptions, with min and MAX being -21 and +21, respectively.
+Internally, the program's momentum score is split across the following bins/descriptions, with min and MAX being -21 and +21, respectively.

 ![momentum](https://user-images.githubusercontent.com/25267873/113485974-494afd80-94a8-11eb-8fa7-44ef9ddb7e65.jpg)